starchturrets/dendrite-termux-experiment/guide.md

           }
       }

+Then, run:

       $ ln -s $PREFIX/etc/nginx/sites-available/matrix $PREFIX/etc/nginx/sites-enabled
       $ sv-enable nginx # restart termux after this

+Don't forget to point your domain at your home IP Address, and to port forward 443 to 8443 in your router config.

 # Setting up Dendrite itself